 You don't need a very fancy bike to do this.
 In fact, the more basic your bike the better.
 Old three-speeds work really well, especially with front or rear baskets attached.
 You can use any bike with panniers, baskets, milk crate, or a backpack on your back, and you'll have a way to carry home souvenirs, leftovers, or baked goods from other cultures.
 And forget about bike clothing.
 Just wear your regular stuff and shoes you can walk in.

 A bike really expands your roaming range.
 For example, the closest little neighborhood shopping area to where I live is about two and a half miles.
 Yes, I can get there on foot, and often do, but a round trip is a fairly long walk, and I rarely have the time, leisure and energy to go much beyond that.
-With a bike, I can ride that distance very quickly, lock up, and explore the offerings of the neighborhood: library, hardware store, consignment shop, toy store, local grocery store.
+With a bike, I can ride that distance very quickly, lock up, and explore the offerings of the neighborhood: library, hardware store, consignment shop, Chicago-themed gift shop, a local grocery.
 At this point, after fortifying myself with a latte, I still have plenty of time and energy to wander another mile and a half to an area that has two bookstores -- new and used one -- and several other establishments I like to frequent.

 A bike also expands your carrying capacity.
 I don't have to worry if I buy too many books, or take too many from the library, even if I also need some groceries.
 If you throw a couple of bungee cords into your bag, there is really no limit to what you can carry, be it a pair of shoes, a ream of paper, a bulky toy for your kid, or a thrift-store find.

 After walking back, I might get lunch at one of the local restaurants, or treat myself to ice cream at the corner shop.
 And, even if I'm a little tired at this point, I'm glad I made room for a long, unhurried walk, and now am only a short bike ride away from home.